HUD Section 3

 How do I recruit Section 3 residents?

-Notify Section 3 residents about the availability of training and/or employment opportunities.
-(E.g. distribute flyers and post signs at job site, Place ads in local newspapers)
+- Notifying Section 3 residents about the availability of training and/or employment opportunities. (e.g. distribute flyers and post signs at job site, place ads in local newspapers)

 - Notifying Section 3 business concerns about the availability of contracting opportunities